immutable/contracts/audits/token/202309-threat-model-preset-erc721.md

 ## Introduction

 This document is a thread model for two preset erc721 token contracts built by Immutable.

 This document encompasses information for all contracts under the [token](../contracts/token/) directory as well as the [allowlist](../contracts/allowlist/) directory.

 ## Context

-The ERC721 presets built by immutable were done with the requirements of cheaper onchain minting and flexible project management for games.
+The ERC721 presets built by Immutable were done with the requirements of cheaper onchain minting and flexible project management for games.
 Namely:

 - Studios should be able to mint multiple tokens efficiently to multiple addresses.